abstractmachines/abramov-redux-egghead/README.md

 - Hence, you can remove the props destructuring.
 - Remove the render() method declaration.

-# TODO: Videos 20-21 are refactoring; but videos 22/23 revert much of that code.
+## Videos 22/23 revert much of the refactoring code in vids 20-21

-in video 22, much of this work is redone.
+The code above was functional, but in video 22, much of this work is redone.

-- Encapsulation
+The code below will have the following improvements.

+### Encapsulation:
+The parent components won't need to know so much about data/stuff children components need.

+### More efficient subscriptions/updates to store changes:

-- Lifecycle methods in container components
+#### Use lifecycle methods in each component:

-- <Link />
-- <Footer />
-- <FilterLink /> container component with lifecycle methods
-- <VisibleTodos /> container component with lifecycle methods
+Render() re-renders entire app on store changes, and is expensive, non-ideal.

-- changing as many classes as possible to Functional Components
+### Change as many classes as possible to Functional Components

-- removing many of the calls to render() (which update the entire app in response to state changes), and replacing that with lifecycle methods invoked from within components (hence saving on performance by updating those components independently)